kamalOrion/My_webApp_2/readme.rst

 # My_webApp_1
 A small web app to manage the expenses and receipts of a restaurant

 The app have been created using the php framework codeIgniter.
-The DB file is the DB folder.
+The DB file is in the DB folder.
-You will have to create a nemw Data base to import the app DB make the DB connexion to test the app
+You will have to create a new Data base to import the app DB and make the DB connexion to use the app

 The user name is : admin@resto.com
 The password is : 12345